Associate Professor and Director of Graduate Studies

 Building & Room:

 Nebiyou Tilahun’s research focuses on travel behavior, transport accessibility, and transportation equity.
-His work examines how people value different attributes of travel and the built environment with the aim of aligning policy and planning decisions with user preferences.
+His work examines how people value different attributes of travel and the built environment, and aims to align policy and planning decisions with user preferences.
 His research has focused on the transit last mile problem, assessing the equity of transit accessibility, and how social networks influence travel behavior.
 Recent work has also focused on the safety and equity implications of automated traffic enforcement.
 He teaches Transportation Planning Methods, Spatial Statistics, Planning Methods and Plan Making Studio courses.

 Tilahun earned a PhD in Civil Engineering from the University of Minnesota in 2010.
-He has worked as a Transportation Engineer at the Washington State Department of Transportation.
-He also held post-doctoral appointments at the Urban Transportation Center (UIC) and the Humphrey School of Public Affairs (University of Minnesota).
-He directs the Travel Behavior & Urban Systems research group and led the development of the Metropolitan Chicago Accessibility Explorer.
+He worked as a Transportation Engineer at the Washington State Department of Transportation early in his career.
+He also held post-doctoral appointments at the Urban Transportation Center (UIC) and the Humphrey School of Public Affairs at the University of Minnesota.
+He directs the Mobility Urban Systems and Equity lab.

 More information on recent activities can be found here.